geitanksha/embedded-systems-biped/biped/README.md

 The serial port might differ depending on the operating system.

-All lab objectives and instructions are in the form of comment blocks in the header and source files.
-Please RTDC (Read the Docs Carefully) as the comment blocks contain crucial information for understanding and completing the lab.

-Some lab objectives might require prolonged testing, experiments, and debugging.
-Therefore, please start early!

-There may be some warnings when building the project for the first time.
-Those warnings are caused by the incomplete codebase yet to be finished by you.
-As you progress through the labs, the warnings would gradually go away.

-If you finished a lab early, feel free to get a head start on the next lab.
-However, please make sure you are ready for the demos for the current lab.

-The Biped labs are brand-new.
-Therefore, there are likely rough spots throughout the codebase.
-Please help us improve by reporting bugs, typos, or any other issues to the TA.

-Good luck, and have fun!

-## Lab 6: Sensing and Actuation
+## Part 1: Sensing and Actuation

 In this lab, you will implement Biped's sensing and actuation, i.e., reading data from the sensors and performing motor actuation.
 Additionally, you will be setting up various framework-related components, such as object instantiations, interrupt handling, FreeRTOS task setup, etc.

 ### Objectives

-1. Implement all Lab 6 todos in `actuator.cpp`.
+1. Implement changes in `actuator.cpp`.
-2. Implement all Lab 6 todos in `biped.cpp`.
+2. Implement changes in `biped.cpp`.
-3. Implement all Lab 6 todos in `compass.cpp`.
+3. Implement changes in `compass.cpp`.
-4. Implement all Lab 6 todos in `encoder.cpp`.
+4. Implement changes in `encoder.cpp`.
-5. Implement all Lab 6 todos in `imu.cpp`.
+5. Implement changes in `imu.cpp`.
-6. Implement all Lab 6 todos in `interrupt.cpp`.
+6. Implement changes in `interrupt.cpp`.
-7. Implement all Lab 6 todos in `sensor.cpp`.
+7. Implement changes in `sensor.cpp`.
-8. Implement all Lab 6 todos in `task.cpp`.
+8. Implement changes in `task.cpp`.

 RTDC the comment blocks in the above header and source files for detailed steps and instructions.
 Search for `// TODO LAB 6 YOUR CODE HERE.` in the above header and source files to locate the todos.

-### Demo [100 pts]
+### Demonstration

 In the `bestEffortTask` function, demonstrate the correctness of your sensor data acquisition by showing the values of the following structs:
 1. `EncoderData` struct.